Nordic Health Report 2024:84% live with stress

 Stress is a natural reaction that helps us cope with challenges and pressured situations.
 In small amounts, stress can be good for us — it can help us perform better and keep us alert.
 However, when stress becomes prolonged and the body does not receive adequate recovery, it can have serious consequences on our health.

-Negative stress occurs when we feel imbalance between requirements and resources, which affects both our psychological and physical well-being.
-Statistics show that 42% of Northerners experience that their ability to work is negatively affected by mental illness.
+Negative stress occurs when we feel an imbalance between demands and resources, which affects both our psychological and physical well-being.
+Statistics show that 42% of Northerners feel that their ability to work is negatively affected by mental illness.

 Causes of negative stress